 This campaign is aimed at businesses that want more conversions from their site.
 It offers a free eBook that promises to teach them how to start getting higher conversions in minutes.

 With one simple lead magnet, Inbound Marketing was able to increase their conversions by 189%.

-Once people give you their email address for your lead magnet, you can turn those leads into paying customers.
+Once businesses give you their email addresses for your lead magnet, you can turn those leads into paying customers.

 3. Include Countdown Timers to Create Urgency

-One of the biggest frustrations with B2B marketing is that it can take a lot longer for people to make a purchase.
-As we already talked about in this article, there are more decision-makers in B2B marketing than there are with B2C.
+One of the biggest frustrations with B2B marketing is that businesses can take a lot longer to make a purchase.
+As discussed in this article, there are more decision-makers in B2B marketing than in B2C.